D1ang/Silkscreenservice/README.md

 [![Build Status](https://travis-ci.org/D1ang/Silkscreenservice.svg?branch=master)](https://travis-ci.org/D1ang/Silkscreenservice)

-For a silkscreen-press company a need for a services order system has been requested.
+For a silkscreen-press company a need for an order system has been requested.
 The main goal of the system is to make the job of our studio employees easier and more efficient.
 For the customer we would like to provide an easy to understand and easy to use system so, they will be able to make their service requests easier.

 In short:
  - A system for employees to be more efficient.
-- A easy to understand system for B2B customers to remove some workload from the studio employees.
+ - An easy to understand system for B2B customers to remove some workload from the studio employees.

 ## Demo
 A live demo version can be found **[here](https://silkscreenservice.herokuapp.com/)**